 Do Learnosity provide the feature of appending the teacher’s voice to the student’s existing recording?

 Audio is stored separately, not appended.
-Can be played back sequentially if required.
+It can be played back sequentially if required.

 Does Learnosity save all student responses?

-Student responses are only saved for activity types: “submitted practice”.
+Student responses are only saved for those produced under the Activity type: “submitted practice”.

 What data format does the Learnosity Questions API support?

 The Learnosity API requires the use of JSON.
-JSON is chosen over XML as it's native to the browser, where a large chunk of logic is executed and because it's a lighter footprint across the wire.
+JSON was chosen over XML as it is native to the browser, where a large chunk of logic is executed.
+Additionally, JSON has a lighter data "footprint" across the wire.

 What character encoding is supported for displaying special characters?